Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Generally speaking, we think it is best to fly to Romania.
 Taking a train or bus from even the closest major cities (like Budapest) will be a long, slow journey.

-Use our tips for Finding the Best Airfare for your trip!
+Use our tips for Finding the Best Airfare and then jump onto Skyscanner to book your trip!

-The Bucharest Henri Coanda International Airport Romania (OTP) is the country’s largest airport and is serviced from many major European cities – by both network airlines and low-cost carriers.
+The Bucharest Henri Coanda International Airport Romania (OTP) is the country’s largest airport and is served from many major European cities – by both network airlines and low-cost carriers.

-The Sibiu Airport, while smaller, is still well connected to European hubs, especially in the summer season.
-Travelers who want to fly in or out of Brasov can do so when the new Brasov-Ghimbav International Airport opens in the summer of 2023!
+The small Sibiu Airport (SBZ) is connected to European hubs, like Munich and Vienna.
+Those who want to fly in or out of Brasov can now do so from the new Brasov-Ghimbav International Airport (GHV), but services are limited to London (Luton) and Dortmund (Germany).

 Getting Around Romania

-Travel in Romania is slow – regardless of whether you are using buses, trains or even a car.
+In our Romanian Itinerary, we visited without a car.
+However, travel in Romania is slow, regardless of whether you are using buses, trains or even a car.

 When using buses and trains, it is best to arrive early – at least a half hour prior to departure – to ensure you get a seat.
-In the busy summer season, it might be wise to buy tickets in advance.
+In the busy summer season, it is wise to buy tickets in advance.

 Where To Stay in Romania